Elijaht-dev/ovh_ipv6/README.md

-# OVH IPv6 DNS Updater for Home Assistant
+# OVH IPv6 DynHost Updater for Home Assistant

-This custom integration for Home Assistant allows you to automatically update your OVH DNS records with your current IPv6 address, effectively creating a dynamic DNS service for IPv6.
+This custom integration for Home Assistant allows you to automatically update your OVH DNS records with your current IPv6 address using OVH's DynHost service.

 ## Features

 - Automatic IPv6 address detection
 - Periodic DNS record updates (every 15 minutes)
 - Easy configuration through the Home Assistant UI
-- Supports OVH DNS API
+- Uses OVH's official DynHost service
+- Supports both A (IPv4) and AAAA (IPv6) records

 ## Prerequisites

 1. An OVH account with a registered domain
-2. OVH API credentials (Application Key, Application Secret, and Consumer Key)
+2. DynHost enabled for your domain
+3. A DynHost username and password
-3. The DNS record ID for the record you want to update
+4. The hostname you want to update

 ## Installation